elai97/elai97/README.md

 ### Hi there 👋  I'm Elijah but you can call me elai97.

-## Currently I'm a B.Eng student at the pretigious University of Nigeria (UNN).

 - 🔭 I’m currently developing mobile apps with Flutter and web apps with NodeJs.
 - 👯 I’m looking to collaborate with you on any project.
 - 💬 Ask me about mobile and web dev.